 State of Georgia Guaranteed Revenue Refunding Bonds, Series 2016.
 On July 28, 2016, the Authority issued \$19,265,000 of State of Georgia Guaranteed Revenue Refunding Bonds, Series 2016.
 Including bond premiums in the amount of \$5,123,912, the bond proceeds amounted to \$24,388,912.
 The bonds were issued for the purposes of (1) refunding \$23,810,000 in outstanding principal of the State of Georgia Guaranteed Revenue Bonds, Series 2003 and (2) to pay a portion of the costs of issuance of the bonds.
 Interest on these bonds is payable semiannually on April 1 and October 1 of each year with an interest rate of 5%.
 These bonds mature on October 1, 2023.
-As of June 30, 2022, the outstanding principal balance is \$19,265,000.
+As of June 30, 2023, the outstanding principal balance is \$19,265,000.
 These bonds are secured by the amount of net proceeds of transportation funds provided for in a joint resolution of the Georgia State Transportation Board and the Authority.
-Further, the State of Georgia has guaranteed the full payment of the bonds and the interest thereon in accordance with the Constitution of the State of Georgia and has reserved \$24,200,705 in the State of Georgia Guaranteed Revenue Debt Common Reserve Fund that is on deposit at the OST.
+Further, the State of Georgia has guaranteed the full payment of the bonds and the interest thereon in accordance with the Constitution of the State of Georgia and has reserved \$24,889,188 in the State of Georgia Guaranteed Revenue Debt Common Reserve Fund that is on deposit at the OST.

 State of Georgia Guaranteed Revenue Refunding Bonds, Series 2011B.
 On March 31, 2011, the Authority issued \$153,085,000 of State of Georgia Guaranteed Revenue Refunding Bonds, series 2011B.
 Including bond premiums in the amount of \$26,561,505, the bond proceeds amounted to \$179,646,505.
 The bonds were issued for the purposes of (1) refunding \$162,370,000 of the \$233,165,000 in outstanding principal of the State of Georgia Guaranteed Revenue Bonds, Series 2003 and (2) to pay a portion of the costs of issuance of the bonds.
-Interest on these bonds is payable semiannually on April 1 and October 1 of each year with an interest rate of 5%.
-These bonds mature on October 1, 2022.
-As of June 30, 2022, the outstanding principal balance is \$22,650,000.
-These bonds are secured by the amount of net proceeds of transportation funds provided for in a joint resolution of the Georgia State Transportation Board and the Authority.
-Further, the State of Georgia has guaranteed the full payment of the bonds and the interest thereon in accordance with the Constitution of the State of Georgia and has reserved \$24,200,705 in the State of Georgia Guaranteed Revenue Debt Common Reserve Fund that is on deposit at the OST.
+Interest on these bonds was payable semiannually on April 1 and October 1 of each year with an interest rate of 5%.
+These bonds matured on October 1, 2022.
+As of June 30, 2023, the outstanding principal balance is \$0.

 Federal Highway Grant Anticipation Revenue Bonds Series 2017A and Federal Reimbursement Revenue Bonds Series 2017A.
 On August 1, 2017, the Authority issued Federal Highway Grant Anticipation Revenue Bonds Series 2017A and Federal Highway Reimbursement Revenue Bonds Series 2017A in the amounts of \$51,005,000 and \$12,845,000, respectively.
 The bonds were issued for the purpose of providing funds to finance a portion of: (1) the cost of the planning, design, engineering, acquisition and construction of two express lanes for certain segments of Interstate Highway 285 ("I-285") in the State of Georgia, particularly, the right-of-way acquisition associated therewith, and (2) paying the costs of issuance of the bonds.
 Interest on these bonds is payable semiannually on June 1 and December 1 of each year, commencing on December 1, 2017 with interest rates ranging from 4.00% to 5.00%.
 Principal on these bonds is payable on June 1, of each year, commencing on June 1, 2018 and maturing on June 1, 2029.
-As of June 30, 2022, the outstanding principal balances for the Series 2017A Grant Anticipation Revenue Bonds and the Series 2017A Reimbursement Revenue Bonds are \$33,635,000 and \$8,430,000 respectively.
+As of June 30, 2023, the outstanding principal balances for the Series 2017A Grant Anticipation Revenue Bonds and the Series 2017A Reimbursement Revenue Bonds are \$29,505,000 and \$7,390,000 respectively.
 These bonds are pledged and payable solely from grant and reimbursement revenues received from the Federal Highway Administration.
 These bonds do not constitute a pledge of the faith and credit of the Authority or the State of Georgia.

-NOTES TO THE FINANCIAL STATEMENT FOR THE FISCAL YEAR ENDED JUNE 30, 2022
+NOTES TO THE FINANCIAL STATEMENT FOR THE FISCAL YEAR ENDED JUNE 30, 2023